abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 The names of the files are not relevant.
 Module and partition names are found during the scanning process when compiling.

-Having all files that are relevant for a partition inside a single, distinct directory, has proven to be helpful.
-There is now a single namespace for file names per partition.
+Having all files that are needed for a partition inside a single, distinct directory, has proven to be helpful.
+There is also now a single namespace for file names per partition.
 All files of a partition can be found in a single place.